The Fascinating History Behind Binghamton’s Bundy Museum

-Over the weekend I took my brother to the Bundy Mansion and Museum on Main Street in Binghamton.
-I bet you’ve driven by a million times and not given it a second glance, but this home holds a whole ton of interesting history - history that’s impacted the entire world.
+I bet you've driven by the Bundy Mansion and Museum on Main Street in Binghamton and you probably haven't really given it a second glance, but this home holds a ton of interesting history -- history that’s impacted not just Binghamton, but the entire world.

+Here's where things get really interesting.
 In 1924, CTR was renamed International Business Machines.
 That’s right!
-The little Bundy Manufacturing Company started in Binghamton eventually morphed into the company we know today as IBM!
+The little Bundy Manufacturing Company, which started on Main Street in Binghamton, eventually morphed into the company we know today as IBM.

-The Binghamton factories are long gone, but Hawlow Bundy’s home still stands at 129 Main Street and it’s open for you to explore.
+The Binghamton factories are long gone, but Harlow Bundy’s home still stands at 129 Main Street and it’s open for you to explore.

 When you step through the doors, you’re transported back into a different time.
-The home is outfitted as it would have been when Harlow and his family lived there complete with a dumbwaiter, a butler phone and even a ballroom plus some other really cool things that I'll leave quiet for you to discover when you visit.
+The home is set up to show you what it would have looked like when Harlow and his family lived there complete with a dumbwaiter, a butler phone, a ballroom, and plus some other really cool things that I'll leave quiet for you to discover when you visit.

 It’s interesting to me that not much credit is given to the Bundy boys.
-My tour guide told me that when IBM celebrated their 100th birthday, there were only about 20 seconds of mention was given to the two men who made IBM possible when they created their small time clock company back in 1889.
+My tour guide told me that when IBM celebrated their 100th birthday, there was only about 20 seconds of mention given to the two men who made IBM possible by creating their small time clock company back in 1889.

-If you’re looking to do something a little different and something that won’t cost an arm and a leg, I highly recommend checking out the Bundy Museum.
+If you’re looking to brush up on Binghamton (and world) history, I highly recommend checking out the Bundy Museum.
 It’s really quite fascinating once you take into consideration what two guys who lived in Binghamton did for the world.